No, you cannot legally buy contact lenses in the United States without a current, valid prescription. We’re very sorry, but it had to be said.

 You will need a current, valid prescription before you order more contacts.
 A lot can happen to your eyes over a one or two year period that you may not know about unless you see your eye doctor.
 Also remember that contact lens manufacturers create lenses to be comfortable and safe for specific periods of time.
 If worn for longer than recommended, lenses may deteriorate or develop protein buildup.

 Now you can renew your contact lens prescription online using 1-800 Contacts Online Prescriptions.
-All you need is 8-10 minutes, your phone, a computer, and $20.
+All you need is 8-10 minutes, your phone, and a computer.
 This doesn’t replace the eye health examination performed by your doctor.
 You should still visit an eye doctor at least once every two years to get a comprehensive eye exam.
 If you just want to renew your prescription, watch our video to learn more.

 Ask your eye doctor about trying contacts.
 Your doctor will help you to find the best possible lens and will make sure they fit correctly.
 Typically the doctor will see you for a contact lens fitting and examination, and will teach you how take good care of your contacts.
 Then they will give you a chance to wear them for a week or two to see how they work for you.